 (5) The place, and the period or the time and day, specified in a requirement under this section are to be reasonable, with regard to the circumstances in which the requirement is made.

-[Section 14 amended by No. 1 of 2000 s.
+[Section 14 amended: No. 1 of 2000 s.
 9(1).]

 15. Principal inspector to be given information and access despite other laws